Lorenzo-Jacome/ReactCourse-Academind/README.md

 #### Annotations
 * Add key prop to ANY element when listing it.
 Required when working with lists on react.
 Each key must have a unique value.
     * Example: `key={expense.id}`
+* Use `{}` for dynamic expressions
+* You can't use simple conditionals in dynamic expressions.
+You have to use [Ternary Operations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator)